 Milk facial masks

-Here’s another way to give yourself a fancy spa facial at home using DIY face masks.
-Mix 1/4 cup powdered milk with enough water to form a thick paste.
+To help your face feel fresh and rejuvenated, mix 1/4 cup powdered milk with enough water to form a thick paste.
 Thoroughly coat your face with the mixture, let dry completely, then rinse with warm water.
-Your face will feel fresh and rejuvenated.
-Find out the best DIY face masks for every type of skin concern.

 Oatmeal facial masks

 If you’re looking for a quick pick-me-up that will leave you feeling and looking better, give yourself an oatmeal facial.
 Combine 1/2 cup hot—not boiling—water and 1/3 cup oatmeal.
-After the water and oatmeal have settled for two or three minutes, mix in 2 tablespoons plain yogurt, 2 tablespoons honey, and one small egg white.
+After the water and oatmeal have settled for two or three minutes, mix in 2 tablespoons plain yogurt, 2 tablespoons honey and one small egg white.
 Apply a thin layer of the mask to your face, and let it sit for 10 to 15 minutes.
 Then rinse with warm water.
 (Be sure to place a metal or plastic strainer in your sink to avoid clogging the drain with the granules.)
-Don’t miss these four additional healthy ways to use oatmeal.

 Mayonnaise facial masks